Is Palau really a great diving destination?

 Caves and caverns

 In the mood for an otherworldly experience?
 Then dive Palau’s caves.
 Chandelier Cave is one of the most amazing and surreal places to be!
 It features stunning stalactites piercing the clear water surface.
 Blue Holes is another fantastic site.
-It has openings that let rays of sunshine through and this creates a very peculiar atmosphere.
+It has openings that let rays of sunshine through, which creates an almost cathedral-like atmosphere.
 Both offer great opportunities for underwater photographers to play with reflections and lights.

-Diver in Chandelier’s Cave – credit: Simon Lorenz
+Diver in Chandelier’s Cave – credit: Grant Thomas

 Wrecks

-Underwater, Palau hides some of the most incredible, and yet almost unknown, WWII Japanese shipwrecks!
+Underwater, Palau hides some of the most incredible, yet almost unknown, WWII Japanese shipwrecks!

 Only six weeks after the more famous attack on Truk Lagoon, the American Navy launched ‘Operation Desecrate One’ on Palau.
-The aim was to destroy as much as possible of the remaining Japanese fleet that had managed to escape from Truk.
+The aim was to destroy as muchof the remaining Japanese fleet that had managed to escape from Truk as possible.
 Over 2 days, more than 36 Japanese vessels, as well as aircraft, were sent to the depths of the lagoon.

 Diver on wreck in Palau